How do I calculate my tax credit payments?

 If it looks like you qualify, you'll be able to order a tax credits claim form.

-Don't forget the results from the HMRC calculator are based on the part of the year remaining from when you submit the form and not a full year.
+The results from the HMRC calculator will be based on what you'll be paid for the rest of the current tax year, and not a full year.

 This will be recalculated in each tax year.
 To do this, HMRC sends out renewal packs, where you'll usually have to fill out your latest details and return them.

 The packs are sent out between April and June every year, and the deadline for submitting your renewal is 31 July.

 You won't get your first renewal pack until April 2023 if you first claimed tax credits after 6 April 2022.

 Find out more: renew your tax credits